 Due to decades old grudges combined with bruised US and Cuba relations, we admittedly arrived with a tainted mindset towards what we would find upon our visit.
 Within moments though, our old perception was erased when we were quickly welcomed by the highly gracious residents of Havana.

 It was like all the moms in the city were coming out of the woodwork to dote on Liam, who was 10 months during our visit who is a total ham.

 How to Visit Cuba as an American

-We traveled to Cuba in January 2019 by Cruise ship with two other adults and our toddler age son.
+We traveled to Cuba in January by Cruise ship with our toddler son.

 First Impression on Arrival